bytedance/terark-zip/README.md

 ## Complile
 1. Install libaio-dev first if you dont have it yet
 2. `build.sh` will do the rest work
+3. Note that the `CMakeLists.txt` here is just for IDE loading, please inspect Makefile for the actual complie details

 ## Unit Tests